 You’ll still have to repay your loan, but the repayment process might be different.

 How and when do I repay?

-- Full-time courses – you’ll be due to start repaying the April after you finish or leave your course, and your income is over the repayment threshold.
+- Full-time courses – you’ll be due to start repaying the April after you finish or leave your course, but only if you're earning over the repayment threshold.
 For example, if you graduate in June 2019, you’ll be due to start repaying in April 2020, if you're earning enough.

 How you'll repay depends on what you choose to do after your course:

 - If you start work, your employer will automatically take 9% of your income above the threshold from your salary, along with tax and National Insurance.

 - If you're self-employed, you’ll make repayments at the same time as you pay tax through self-assessment.

 - If you move overseas, you’ll repay directly to the Student Loans Company, instead of having it taken automatically from your pay.
 The repayment threshold could be different from the UK, which means the amount you repay could be different.
 Find out more about repaying from overseas.

 Interest is charged from the day the Student Loans Company makes your first payment to you or your uni or college, until your loan is repaid in full or cancelled.